 The Auto Calc Screen is useful when an application's parts sizes are calculated using a formula instead of derived from a cut list.
 With the Auto Calc Screen up to 3 variables can be used in a custom formula to determine a RazorGage position.
 This formula will be saved as a button with a label and image referenced to it.
 When the Auto Calc custom button is pressed the position is calculated using the current variable values for X, Y, and Z at the top of the screen and the equation associated with the button.
 The calculation returned is displayed as the part length and the RazorGage will move to that position.
 To create a new button, press the DEFINE button then select an unused button.
 The Auto Calc Entry Screen will open up.
 Enter in the equation which can include multiple operators and parentheses if necessary.
 Enter the caption label for the button.
-To use a graphical image for the button, press BROWSE FOR IMAGE and select an image file.
-Press Save to save changes to the selected button.
+To use a graphical image for the selected button.
 Hundreds of these custom buttons can be created and used.
 When all the buttons on the one page are used up simply PAGE + to goto the next.
 The UNLOAD button is used to back the RazorGage up allowing room to remove completed part.
 Pressing this button, a second time will return to the previously calculated position.